College of Education and Human Services Office of Academic Support and Information Services

 and Human Services is committed to making sure that students have a clear

-College turns out successful graduates.
+College produces successful graduates.